Basil: Religion

 There are many rituals and beliefs associated with basil.
 The ancient Egyptians and ancient Greeks believed basil would open the gates of heaven for a person passing on.
-However, Herbalist Nicholas Culpeper saw basil as a plant of dread and suspicion.
+However, Herbalist Nicholas Culpeper saw basil as a plant of dread and suspicion, citing warnings against consumption by authors such as Galen and Chrysippus.

 In Portugal, dwarf bush basil is traditionally presented in a pot, together with a poem and a paper carnation, to a sweetheart, on the religious holidays of John the Baptist (see Saint John's Eve) and Saint Anthony of Padua.

 Basil has religious significance in the Greek Orthodox Church, where it is used to sprinkle holy water.
 The Bulgarian Orthodox Church, Serbian Orthodox Church, Macedonian Orthodox Church and Romanian Orthodox Church use basil (босилек, bosilek; босиљак, bosiljak; босилек, bosilek) to prepare holy water and pots of basil are often placed below church altars.
 Some Greek Orthodox Christians avoid eating it due to its association with the legend of the Elevation of the Holy Cross.